Tom's Midnight Garden: 2007 recognition

 Since 1936, the professional association of British librarians has recognised the year's best new book for children with the Carnegie Medal.
 Philippa Pearce and Tom won the 1958 Medal.
 For the 70th anniversary celebration in 2007, a panel of experts appointed by the children's librarians named Tom's Midnight Garden one of the top ten Medal-winning works, which composed the ballot for a public election of the nation's favourite.
 It finished second in the public vote from that shortlist, between two books that were about forty years younger.
 Among votes cast from the UK, Northern Lights polled 40%, Tom's Midnight Garden 16%; Skellig 8%.
 The winning author, Philip Pullman, graciously said: "Personally I feel they got the initials right but not the name.
 I don't know if the result would be the same in a hundred years' time; maybe Philippa Pearce would win then."
-Julia Eccleshare, Children's Books Editor for The Guardian newspaper, continued the theme: "Northern Lights is the right book by the right author.
+Julia Eccleshare, Children's Books Editor for The Guardian, continued the theme: "Northern Lights is the right book by the right author.
 Philip is accurate in saying that the only contention was from the other PP. And, it must be said, Tom's Midnight Garden has lasted almost 60 years ... and we don't know that Northern Lights will do the same.
 But, yes.
 A very good winner."